allanrehhoff/framework/README.md

-# Introduction (Version 4)
+# Introduction (Version 5)
 This is not what you'd typically associate with a fully functional MVC framework, there's no "Models" directory, instead "entities" are used, and when needed regular PHP classes.
 More on that later.
 The intention for this is to prevent the developer from writing complete spaghetti, while being lightweight and portable.

 Therefore this framework will not be bundled with bloatware such as modules/components/addons/plugins or other third-party libraries, other than what will actually speed up development.
-Currently the only exception to this rule is jQuery, while it is not strictly required, or mandatory to use, it simply is less verbose than native javascript, and often require fewer steps to achieve a certain task.
+Rhe only exception to this rule is jQuery, while it is not strictly required, or mandatory to use, it simply is less verbose than native javascript, and often require fewer steps to achieve a certain task.
 It is completely safe to remove this from the default theme files if preffered.

 In short, all this does is serve as a kickstart to get a readable and stable codebase when starting up a new custom web project.

 # Documentation

+## Application Directory
+Because configuration files should not reside in the same directory as the application root, you must configure your server to set the **application/** as it's **DocumentRoot**.

 ## Controller & Methods
 If you're familiar with MVC frameworks you might already know the url-to-controller concept.